Thespian Lifestyle

 Looking for some inspiration for your drama or musical theatre classes?
 We have some ideas!
 Just read through this list of our absolute favorite resources for drama teachers.
 And of course, make sure to have fun with your planning!

-Please note: This post contains affiliate links.
-This means that if you choose to make a purchase through one of the following links, we may earn a small commission on the sale at no additional cost to you.
-See our disclosure for more info.
+Note: This post contains affiliate links.
+If you purchase through these links, we may earn a small commission at no extra cost to you.
+For more details, please see our full disclosure.

-1. Drama Menu at a Distance
+1. Drama Menu

-Drama Menu at a Distance.
+Drama Menu Book.

 2. Drama Teacher’s Survival Guide #2